dacogemini/bamazon/README.md

 # BAMAZON

 **Overview:**
 This activity creates an Amazon-like storefront.
-The app will take in orders from customers and complete the process by:
+The app will take in orders from customers and complete the process by checking inventory and presenting one of the following responses:
-    1.  stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+1. 'The product you requested is in stock!
+Placing order...'Your order has been placed!
+Your total is $xxx.xx...'Thank you for shopping with us!''
+2. 'Sorry, this item is out-of-stock.
+Please select another item.'

+### Have Fun and Thanks for Playing :)